nicbehr/BAI_data_analysis/_posts/2023-01-05-Exercise1RBasics.md

 4. [Data Structures](#4-data-structures)
 5. [Visualizing Data](#5-visualizing-data)
 6. [Extra: Loops and Conditionals](#6-extra-loops-and-conditionals)

-This interactive tutorial will get you started on your data-exploration road and make you familiar with some core concepts of R and programming.

 Notice that it is not at all expected that you learn all these things and they are burnt into your brain (!!!!!).
 It is more of a broad intrdocution to all the basics so you have hard of them, but programmers do look up stuff